Patchwork with Carolyn Forster Siddi quilts

-- Pinning: Fine patchwork pins, short applique pins or flat headed pins to hold scraps in place or a fabric glue stick
+- Pinning: Fine patchwork pins, short appliqué pins or flat headed pins to hold scraps in place, or a fabric glue stick.

-- Finger Pressing: The scraps need to have a hem folded under, this can be done by finger pressing or by using a wooden or plastic seam iron or a seam roller.
+- Finger pressing: The scraps need to have a hem folded under.
+This can be done by finger pressing or by using a wooden or plastic seam iron or a seam roller.

-- Basic hand sewing kit: Including fabric scissors and thread scissors.
+- Basic hand sewing kit: including fabric scissors and thread scissors.